baneraimed logo

 9:00–11:00

-From startup to scaleup: How to successfully navigate the innovative AI ecosystem – Part 1
+SPECIAL SESSION: From Startup to Scaleup: How to Successfully Navigate the Innovative AI Ecosystem | Part 1

 9:00-9:20

-Andrzej Rys MD
+Andrzej Ryś MD

-former Director for Health Systems, Medical Products and Innovation, European Commission; Co-creator of the European Health Data Space; Board Member of Medical Research Agency, Poland
+Former Director for Health Systems, Medical Products and Innovation, European Commission; Co-creator of the European Health Data Space; Board Member of Medical Research Agency (Poland)

 The EU regulatory landscape: From design to implementation